theupdateframework/pep-maximum-security-model/README.rst

 __ https://minilock.io/

-3. A two-phase approach, where the minimum security model is implemented first followed by the maximum security model, can simplify matters and give PyPI administrators time to review the feasibility of end-to-end signing.
+c.
+A two-phase approach, where the minimum security model is implemented first followed by the maximum security model, can simplify matters and give PyPI administrators time to review the feasibility of end-to-end signing.